-Dear friends and family,

-Please take the following guiz to learn what is happening with me this summer.
+Dear friends and family, Please take the following quiz to learn what is happening with me this summer.

-1. This summer I will:
+- 1. This summer I will:

 - a.
 Quit my job and sell suntan lotion in Hawaii.

-- on a Habitat for Humanity trip. b.
-Go to
+- b.
+Go to on a Habitat for Humanity Global Village building trip.

 - c.
 Get married.

 - d.
 Do nothing.